Sustainability by Design

 Designing for Sustainability

-Mumo’s design process takes into consideration many aspects of sustainability including the socio-environmental impact of its raw materials and production processes.
-In addition, it also considers the potential usage of waste or imperfect textiles resulting from foiling workshops and home workers.
-Typically, unskilled home workers will need time to become fully skilled printers or ‘foilers’ and through this learning process Mumo’s design process incorporates the ‘imperfect’ textiles that result.
+Our design process takes into consideration many aspects of sustainability including the socio-environmental impact of its raw materials and production processes.
+In addition, it also considers the potential usage of waste or imperfect textiles resulting from our inclusive design workshops.

-Many of Mumo’s products are patchworked to allow for the selection of different parts of a printed or foiled piece of fabric thus ensuring that all is used and not wasted.
-Mumo also operated a ‘repair’ philosophy whereby any imperfect fabric can be repaired by its maker, thus rendering it suitable for inclusion in final products whilst upskilling and empowering the home workers to improve their technique and have another chance to deliver beautifully finished cloth.
+Many of our products are patchworked to allow for the selection of different parts of a printed or foiled piece of fabric to make sure that all our fabric is used and not wasted.
+We also operate a ‘repair’ philosophy whereby any imperfect fabric can be repaired by its maker, thus rendering it suitable for inclusion in final products whilst up-skilling and empowering our makers to improve their technique and have another chance to deliver beautifully finished cloth.